2019 Missouri Tigers football team

 The 2019 Missouri Tigers football team represented the University of Missouri in the 2019 NCAA Division I FBS football season.
 The Tigers played their home games at Faurot Field as members of the Eastern Division of the Southeastern Conference.
 The Tigers were led by fourth-year head coach Barry Odom in his final season with the team.

 On January 31, 2019, the Tigers received a postseason ban from the NCAA for the 2019 season due to academic misconduct and providing extra benefits.
 The school also was placed on three years' probation and had scholarships reduced.
 Missouri immediately appealed the decision, but the appeal was denied.

 On November 30, 2019, a day after the Tigers' win against Arkansas, fourth-year head coach Barry Odom was fired.
 He finished at Missouri with a record of 25–25, going 13–19 in SEC play.

-Previous season

-The Mizzou Tigers finished the 2018 season 8–5, 4–4 in SEC play to finish in a tie for third place in the Eastern Division.
-They were invited to the Liberty Bowl where they lost to Oklahoma State.